BFGeorge9000/technoboy/lyrics.md

 [chorus]
 ```
-where are you now, Techno Boy?
+where are you Techno Boy?
-what have you seen?
+what have you seen?!
-what do you do?
+what do you want to do?
-and what does it mean?
+what does it mean?!
 ```

 [verse 2]